Gulfon/R_Experimentation/README.md

 <b>Guardian</b>
 https://open-platform.theguardian.com/documentation/

+Several other newspapers in NewsApp require and API key from NewsAPI.
+You can obtain the API key from the link below:

 <b>News API</b>
 https://newsapi.org/docs
-<i>It should be noted that the free version of NewsAPI will only provide access to 25 most recent articles.</i>
+<i>It should be noted that the free version of NewsAPI will only provide access to limited number of article with only the first 30-40 words of the article displayed.
+The paid version should provide full access to complete texts.</i>

 <h2> How does the NewsApp work? </h2>